Shomrei Emunim: Shomrei Emunim group

-Rabbi Aharon's son, Rabbi Avrohom Chaim Roth, inherited Rabbi Arele's shul in Jerusalem and the name and title "Shomer Emunim", and become Rebbe and Rabbi Arele's successor, recognized as such by the Belzer Rebbe and Rabbi Shlomke of Zhvil.
+Rabbi Aharon's son, Rabbi Avrohom Chaim Roth, inherited Rabbi Arele's shul in Jerusalem and the name and title "Shomer Emunim", and become Rebbe and Rabbi Arele's successor, recognized as such by the Belzer Rebbe and Rabbi Shlomke of Zvhil.

 Approximately ten years after becoming Shomrei Emunim Rebbe, Rabbi Aharon's son also opened a second shul in Bnei Brak, and today, he divides his time between Jerusalem and Bnei Brak, as well as occasional visits to his shul in Ashdod (headed by the Rebbe's son Rabbi Aharon Roth, the Shomrei Emunim Rov) and to Tifrach.

 The Shomrei Emunim Rebbe has four sons who are involved in Shomrei Emunim, and five sons-in-law, all of whom are rebbes in their own right.

-The Shomer Emunim group is more moderate than the Toldos Aharon - Toldos Avrohom Yitzchok sect, and is informally affiliated with Agudath Israel.
+The Shomer Emunim group is more moderate than the Toldos Aharon - Toldos Avrohom Yitzchok sects, and is informally affiliated with Agudat Yisrael.
 The Rebbe himself does not vote, but he encourages his Hasidim to.

 Toldos Aharon and Toldos Avrohom Yitzchok groups

-Rabbi Aharon's son-in-law, Rabbi Avrohom Yitzchok Kohn, adopted the name Toldos Aharon (which means, the "Generations of Aharon").
+Rabbi Aharon's son-in-law, Rabbi Avrohom Yitzchok Kohn, adopted the name Toldos Aharon "Generations of Aharon".
 Most of Reb Arele's followers left to follow the son-in-law, Rabbi Kohn.
 Toldos Aharon and Toldos Avrohom Yitzchok are strongly anti-Zionist.